isidoraDjokovic/ComtradeAssignment/README.md

 - [X] Has an aspect (AOP) that performs logging for different endpoints with useful information included into logs
 - [X] Uses a standalone DB instead of in-memory H2 DB
-- [X Has ability to retrieve ‘Hello World’ translations from an external API (eg. Systran Translation API)
+- [X] Has ability to retrieve ‘Hello World’ translations from an external API (eg. Systran Translation API)
 - [X] Has ability to switch between DB and external API retrieval by using spring profiles
 - [X] Use standalone DB instead of in-memory H2
 - [X] Dockerize the application